 SharePoint API permissions: Site Collection Owner/Admin – use https://YourTenant.sharepoint.com/teams/YourSite/_layouts/15/appinv.aspx to add SharePoint API permissions to your app.
 Consider minimal permissions (e.g. as per Sumit)

 you get access to one and only one site collection (“least privilege” principal)

-Quick and simple answer: use SharePoint Search center and/or Bing if it is integrated.
+Quick and simple answer: use SharePoint Search center or Microsoft Search, (or Bing if it is integrated).